Trainee Driver Educator

 - Category: Careers

-Being a Driver Educator at Roadcraft means helping people of all ages and backgrounds learn driving techniques and principles that can save lives and make the roads safer for everyone – not just the course attendees.
+Help people of all ages and backgrounds learn driving techniques and principles that can save lives and make the roads safer for everyone.

 Our Team Culture

-Working for a not-for-profit, community organisation, we have a great reputation that’s respected far and wide.
-A great team culture is why we have so many veteran educators — many of our staff are long-standing employees.
+A not-for-profit, community organisation, our reputation is respected far and wide for its great team culture — a big reason why we have so many long-standing employees.

 – Current open driver’s licence